MicrosoftDocs/win32/desktop-src/Msi/fontsfolder.md

 ---
-Description: The installer sets the FontsFolder property to the full path of the system Fonts folder. ms.assetid: a0a2200e-cae4-4c33-8ed3-376620e80467
+description: The installer sets the FontsFolder property to the full path of the system Fonts folder. ms.assetid: a0a2200e-cae4-4c33-8ed3-376620e80467
 title: FontsFolder property
 ms.topic: reference